The best things to do in Hvar

 Hvar’s après-beach scene centres around a formerly secluded spot called Majerovića, just round the coast from the Hotel Amfora.
-Inevitably more commercialised than when it was the main hangout for in-the-know locals, Hula Hula Hvar still rocks when it comes to sunset cocktails in a Bali-meets-Adriatic setting.
-Here’s the place to lay back on a recliner, sip on a piña colada and let a few well chosen tunes wash over you while orange rays sink over the horizon.
+Inevitably more commercialized than when it was the main hangout for in-the-know locals, Hula Hula Hvar still rocks when it comes to sunset cocktails in a Bali-meets-Adriatic setting.
+Best accessed by speedboat, here’s the place to lay back on a recliner, sip on a piña colada and let a few well chosen tunes wash over you while orange rays sink over the horizon.
 Fresh salads and Thai curries can be ordered from Bubba Gump’s next door.

 Away from the hordes that flock around Hvar Town harbour, much of the 42-mile-long island is deserted, just expanses of pine forest and lavender field and the odd depopulated hamlet.
 Such is Humac.
 Though to have seen its resident leave a century or so ago, Humac welcomes visitors on its patron saints’ day of June 26, and on most evenings in high season when the Konoba Humac (091 523 9463) serves classic Dalmatian dishes by candlelight.
 This is no romantic construct but a necessity – as well as no inhabitants, Humac has no electricity.
 Lamb and white fish are prepared over an open flame.
 Your taxi driver should know the spot – it’s about 8km east of Jelsa, signposted on the bumpy main road towards Sućuraj.